 Which brings us to marriage equality and LGBTQ+ rights.
 When a heterosexual couple and an LGBTQ+ couple both say they love each other enough to provide a lifelong commitment to each other who are we to say if one love is different or greater than the other?
 Can we peer inside their hearts to calculate the depth of the love they have for one another?

 No we cannot.

-The definition of marriage has evolved over time to reflect society’s ever changing values.
-So do I fear a day when the institution of marriage embraces the aberrations of love, that are polygamy and child marriages, based on the ever evolving opinions of the masses?
+The legal purpose of marriage has evolved over time to reflect society’s ever changing values.
+So do I fear a day when the institution of marriage somehow embraces the aberrations of love that are polygamy and child marriages, based on the ever evolving opinions of the masses?
 No I do not.
-Because I believe the acceptance of LGBTQ+ marriage points to a very different path that humanity is rightfully taking.
-It points to a path that embraces an equality of love.
-I believe that over time the World will allow all equal partnerships to marry.
-Partners whose understanding of marriage is mature enough, and loving enough that they are both able to freely make an equal and lifelong commitment to each other that does no demonstrable harm to society.
+Because I believe the inclusion of LGBTQ+ marriage into the legal definition of marriage points to a very different path that humanity is rightfully taking.
+It points to a path based on the equality of commitment.
+The formation of equal partnerships rooted in love.
+Yes the word “love” may never enter our laws regulating marriage.
+But love will, I believe, always be the fundamental consideration of The Greatest Love in blessing any union.

 A child marriage is a manipulative relationship where the adult’s emotional experience is wielded as a weapon against the child.
 It is not the coming together of two equals in love.
 How can it be?
 A sufficient understanding of love requires an emotional maturity that a child cannot possibly possess.
 It is not just an aberration of love, it is preying on the innocent and must rightfully be condemned by all loving societies.